happycube/cxadc-linux3/README.md

 ### Real-Time FLAC Compressed Capturing

+> [!NOTE]
+> This can have a 40~60% reduction in file sizes compared to just RAW 8-bit or 16-bit scaled files.

 > [!WARNING]
 > You need to be on FLAC 1.5.0 or newer to leverage multi-threading for reliable real-time FLAC encoding.